City Schools of Decatur

 The City Schools of Decatur is a public charter school district in DeKalb County, Georgia, United States.
-It serves and is based in Decatur.
+It serves and is based in Decatur, Georgia.

 City Schools of Decatur has an enrollment of approximately 5,700 students and operates 10 schools: one preschool, five K–2 lower elementary schools, two 3–5 upper elementary schools, one middle school, and one high school.
+They also run a virtual academy.